phusion/passenger_apt_automation/README.md

      3. Commit and push the result:

-            git commit -a -m "Add packaging support for Ubuntu 16.04 Xenial" git push
+            git commit -a -m "Add packaging support for Ubuntu 20.04 Focal" git push

 ### Removing support for a distribution

-In these instructions, we assume that the distribution to be removed is Ubuntu 16.04 "Xenial".
+In these instructions, we assume that the distribution to be removed is Ubuntu 20.04 "Focal".
 Update the actual parameters accordingly.

  1. Remove the distribution's definition from `internal/lib/distro_info.rb`, `DEFAULT_DISTROS` constant.
  2. Run `./internal/scripts/regen_distro_info_script.sh`.
  3. Update the package definitions in `debian_specs/`.
 Remove `<% if %>` statements that target only this distribution.
  4. Remove the test box for this distribution.

-     1. Remove `docker-images/testbox-ubuntu-16.04/`
+     1. Remove `docker-images/testbox-ubuntu-20.04/`
      2. Edit `docker-images/Makefile` and remove entries for this distribution's testbox.

  5. Commit and push all changes:

         git add -u docker-images
-        git commit -a -m "Remove support for Ubuntu 16.04 Xenial" git push
+        git commit -a -m "Remove support for Ubuntu 20.04 Focal" git push

  6. Inside the [passenger](https://github.com/phusion/passenger) repository: